 Premise: A couple of bikers hit the road for a long, strange trip from California to New Orleans, with plenty of cash from a cocaine sale stashed in the fuel tank.
 Their quest: to discover what America is really about, man.

-Why it’s worthy: It doesn’t get much more counterculture than this, with iconic performances from Peter Fonda and Dennis Hopper, the latter of whom also wrote and directed.
+Why it’s worthy: It doesn’t get more classically counterculture than this, with iconic performances from Peter Fonda and Dennis Hopper, the latter of whom also wrote and directed.
 It’s reputed that a fair share of real drugs were consumed during the shoot, including good ol’ grass.
 The film’s success helped kickstart New Hollywood and romanticized a rambling, post-hippie aesthetic that would define much of early-to-mid 1970s culture.
-It’s also got a pretty great soundtrack.
+It also has a pretty great soundtrack.